 May 7: Brewers 6, Pirates 2

-How bad will this series be?
+How does this series go?

 This poll is closed